clemsonciti/palmetto-documentation/docs/owner.md

 4. Request access for external collaborators (unaffiliated with Clemson University) to purchased compute resource

-For more information about condominium model and purchasing Palmetto nodes, including Palmetto nodes on grants please contact
+For more information about condominium model and purchasing Palmetto nodes, including Palmetto nodes on grants, please send an email to <ithelp@clemson.edu> and include the word "Palmetto" in the subject line.
-<hpc-admin@clemson.edu>.

 ### Condominium model